mwouts/jupytext/docs/faq.md

 Jupytext is compatible with JupyterHub (execute `pip install jupytext --user` to install it in user mode) and with Binder (add `jupytext` to the project requirements).

-If you use another editor than Jupyter Notebook, Lab or Hub, you probably can't get Jupytext there.
-However you can still use Jupytext at the command line to manually sync the two representations of the notebook:
+If you use another editor than Jupyter Lab, you probably can't get Jupytext there.
+However, you can still use Jupytext at the command line to manually sync the two representations of the notebook:
 ```shell
 jupytext --set-formats ipynb,py:light notebook.ipynb   # Pair a notebook to a light script
 jupytext --sync notebook.ipynb                         # Sync the two representations